Team Building and Conflict Resolution- Individual Session

 Whittlesey

-This series is presented hybrid, both virtually over Zoom and in person at our offices in Easthampton, MA.
-Series runs 8 consecutive weeks starting May 7th 9am-12:30pm all session.
-Full series is $600 for members, $1200 for nonmembers.
+This series is presented over Zoom, 9am-12:30pm all session.
+Full series is $150 per person per session for members, $250 for nonmembers.

 This session looks at the building blocks of communicating clear messages to others.
 In a core aspect of leadership that is often taken for granted, those who excel at communicating often excel in supervision.
 Learn to avoid noise and interference, and how to properly process feedback to fine tune your messages for clearer understanding.